ChulanZhang/ChulanZhang/README.md

 ### ⚡ Interests
 - Adaptive Computer Vision System at the Edge
-- Optimizing Performance and Energy Consumption for Edge Systems
+- Optimizing Performance and Energy Consumption for Edge Computing
 - Artificial Internet of Things (AIoT)

 ### :mortar_board: Education